SimplyGreatBots/bg-designer/.github/instructions/file-naming.instructions.md

+---
+applyTo: '**/'
+description: 'Standardized file and directory naming conventions for all projects.'
+---

-# File Naming Conventions
+# Standard File Naming Conventions

-Standardized file and directory naming patterns for the Chess project.
+These guidelines define standardized file and directory naming patterns for all projects to ensure clarity, consistency, and maintainability.

 ## Core Principles